neelesh2k/beautiful-jekyll/_posts/2020-05-05-covid-project.md

 7. The US has the greatest number of confirmed cases.
 The UK has an insignificant number of recoveries.
 In Turkey, there is an insignificant number of deaths.

 ## Time Series Analysis
+Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
+Time series forecasting is the use of a model to predict future values based on previously observed values.
+Time series are widely used for non-stationary data, like economic, weather, stock price, and retail sales in this post.

+### Time Series Patterns

 ###  Trend
 A trend exists when there is a long-term increase or decrease in the data.
 It does not have to be linear.
 Sometimes we will refer to a trend as “changing direction”, when it might go from an increasing trend to a decreasing trend.
-#### Types of Trend patterns
- - Positive Trend – It has a positive slope.
- - Negative Trend – It has a negative slope.
+It is clear that our data has a negative trend and no seasonality.

- - No Trend – It is just a horizontal line with zero slope.
-### Seasonal
+###  Seasonality
 A seasonal pattern occurs when a time series is affected by seasonal factors such as the time of the year or the day of the week.
 Seasonality is always of a fixed and known frequency.

-### Cyclic
+###  Cyclicity
 A cycle occurs when the data exhibit rises and falls that are not of a fixed frequency.
 These fluctuations are usually due to economic conditions, and are often related to the “business cycle”.
 The duration of these fluctuations is usually at least 2 years.

+###  Stationarity
+A stationary data has a constant mean, and variance.
+We can easily visually interpret that the data is non-stationary as the numbers are decreasing exponentially.

 ### Forecasting Models which were used in this case study:
 1. Holt’s model (Double exponential smoothing)